beneath-hq/beneath/web/README.md

 - `web/apollo` contains queries, types, and configs related to Apollo
 - `web/components` contains standalone React components, and its subdirectories (whose names mirror pages in `web/pages` contain React components used by particular pages)
+- `web/ee` contains code for the enterprise edition
 - `web/hooks` contains useful, shared React hooks
 - `web/lib` contains assorted configs, utilities and non-React JS code
 - `web/pages` contains the distinct pages of the site (it's a Nextjs convention); note that we *don't* use nested pages to auto-generate dynamic routes (which is a recent Nextjs convention), see `web/server.js` for the routes